-Your Winship care team draws on Emory's vast resources in surgical oncology, radiation therapy, urology and medical oncology, to provide state-of-the-art practices and treatments for bladder cancer.
+Your Winship care team draws on Emory's vast resources in urologic oncology, radiation therapy, and medical oncology, to provide state-of-the-art practices and treatments for bladder cancer.

-Our multidisciplinary care teams include radiologists, pathologists, dermatologists, neurologists, pharmacists and advanced practice nurses with expertise in bladder cancer and genitourinary cancers.
+Our multidisciplinary care teams also include radiologists, pathologists, pharmacists, nutritionists, and advanced practice nurses with expertise in bladder cancer and other genitourinary cancers.
 As specialists, our teams develop groundbreaking treatments that produce better outcomes and are adopted by other leading cancer centers.

 The benefits of our multidisciplinary and highly experienced teams include: